signgrid-io/terms/EULA.md

 # 7. Term and Termination

-This Agreement shall remain in effect until terminated by you or SignGrid.
+This Agreement shall remain in effect until terminated by you or SignGrid. **The license grant within this Agreement, however, is limited to the License Term specified in Section 1.**

 SignGrid may, in its sole discretion, at any time and for any or no reason, suspend or terminate this Agreement with or without prior notice.